 Is there a need to change the form of regulatory oversight of prices and if so, how?

 No - the commission believes price monitoring as the form of price regulation should continue.

-Should amendments be made to part 11 of the PM Act or the regulations and if so, what is the nature of those amendments?
+Should amendments be made to part 11 of the PM Act or the PM Regulations and if so, what is the nature of those amendments?

 Yes - notwithstanding the commission's answers to the questions above.
-Throughout the review the commission identified various deficiencies in the current regime that warrant amendment to part 11 of the PM Act or regulations to better meet the legislative objectives and ensure the regime in its present form is effective and fit for purpose.
+Throughout the review the commission identified various deficiencies in the current regime that warrant amendment to part 11 of the PM Act or PM Regulations to better meet the legislative objectives and ensure the regime in its present form is effective and fit for purpose.

 The nature of the recommended changes are discussed in full detail in chapters 6, 7 and 8.
 In particular, Chapter 6 discusses the exemption of services under lease.
 Chapter 7 examines the obligations the commission considers necessary to ensure an effective and well-informed negotiate/arbitrate regime and effective price monitoring.
 Chapter 8 outlines the problems identified through the Access Policy approval process and the improvements needed to ensure this process operates properly.
-Chapter 8 also discusses additional issues raised in the stakeholder submissions on the Issues Paper.
-Appendix E lists all of the commission's draft findings and draft recommendations, the majority of which relate to proposals to ensure the current regime is effective and fit for purpose.
+Chapter 8 also discusses additional issues raised in the stakeholder submissions on the Issues Paper and Draft Report.
+Appendix E lists all of the commission's findings and recommendations, the majority of which relate to proposals to ensure the current regime is effective and fit for purpose.
+Appendix F sets out specific proposed changes to the PM Act and PM Regulations to implement the recommendations.